-- Records of camp strategic improvement plan measure implementation and success; - Records of the measures, metrics, and success/failure of items in the annual improvement plan; and - Preparing reports for: - o declaration of readiness (annually); - interim report (third year of authorization); and
+- Records of camp strategic improvement plan measure implementation and success. - Records of the measures, metrics, and success/failure of items in the annual improvement plan; and - Preparing reports for: - o declaration of readiness (annually); and

 • application (last year of authorization).